abourgeon-bc/expekt-wiremock/README.md

 # Expekt Wiremock

-Mock server POC for automated tests.
+Mock server proof of concept for automated tests on Expekt.

 ## Structure

-This project is using wiremock, in order to server expectable data (useful for testing purposes mainly).
+This project is using wiremock, in order to serve expectable data (useful for testing purposes mainly).
+It is delivered as a docker image.

 ## Build